worktheclock/replit.github.io/tutorials/22-personal-stock-market-dashboard.md

 [https://finance.yahoo.com/quote/AAPL](https://finance.yahoo.com/quote/AAPL)

 We then load the page into a Beautiful Soup object, parsing it as HTML5 content.
 Finally, we need to find the price.
 If you visit the above page in your browser, right-click on the price near the top of the page and select "Inspect".
-You'll notice that it's inside a `span` element with a class value containing `Trsdu(0.3s) Fw(b) Fz(36px) Mb(-4px) D(ib)`.
+You'll notice that it's inside a `fin-streamer` element with a class value containing `Fw(b) Fz(36px) Mb(-4px) D(ib)`.
 If the market is open, and the price is changing, additional classes may be added and removed as you watch, but the previously mentioned value should still be sufficient.

-We use Beautiful Soup's [`find`](https://www.crummy.com/software/BeautifulSoup/bs3/documentation.html#find(name,%20attrs,%20recursive,%20text,%20**kwargs)) method to locate this `span`.
+We use Beautiful Soup's [`find`](https://www.crummy.com/software/BeautifulSoup/bs3/documentation.html#find(name,%20attrs,%20recursive,%20text,%20**kwargs)) method to locate this `fin-streamer`.
 The `text` attribute of the object returned is the price we want.
 Before returning it, we remove any comma thousands separators to avoid float conversion errors later on.

 Although we've implemented this functionality for the sake of portfolio viewing, we can also use it to improve our share buying process.
 We'll make a few additional quality-of-life changes at the same time.
 Find your `buy` function code and modify it to look like this: